 (older versions do not!).

 Further Study / Career Prospects

-Triple Science and Combined Science at the higher tier of entry are both academically rigorous and therefore offer a good preparation for those considering studying science at a higher level including A-level and beyond.
+Triple Science and Combined Science at the higher tier of entry are both academically rigorous and therefore offer a strong foundation for those considering studying science at A-level and beyond into higher education.
 Bentley Wood offers a comprehensive range of Science A-Levels Biology, Chemistry and Physics, all taught by experienced subject specialists.

 As well as the more obvious medical or research-based career options, science graduates are highly sought after in industry and the financial and business sectors where their analytical skills are in demand.

 Yes, if you are a person who has an interest in the living world that surrounds you.
 Yes, if you want to develop a deep understanding of the organization and working of living organisms and systems.
 Yes, if you want to be involved in high level experimental and investigative work and develop and develop an extended understanding of the link between theory and scientific method.

 The aims of this course are to encourage students to:

 In Year 12 students study three units; Cells Exchange and Transport; Molecules, Biodiversity, Food and Health; Practical skills.
 In year 13 students study a further three units; Communication, Homeostasis and Energy; Control, Genomes and Environment; Practical Skills.